 We believe that family involvement is important to ensure a child’s success.
 Therefore, we provide opportunities for families and community members to get involved.
 We host a variety of family and community events, volunteer opportunities, American Sign Language classes, and more.
 We welcome and value family and community partnerships.

-I welcome you to explore the school website to learn what we’re all about.
-Let this be an invitation for you to come and visit us.
-For prospective students and families, if you are interested in visiting us or learning more about the school, please contact Marrie Tronolone, our Intake Coordinator.
-For
+We invite you to explore the school website to learn all the opportunities AASD can offer your child.
+Let this be an invitation for you to visit our campus.
+For prospective students and families, if you are interested in visiting us or learning more about the school, please contact our Intake Coordinator, Marrie Tronolone.

-Here you’ll see that AASD is more than just a school, it’s a home away from home where each student’s potential is maximized and valued.
+At AASD, you will see this is more than just a school, it is a home away from home where each student’s potential is maximized and valued.

-If you have any questions or concerns, please feel free to contact me at firstname.lastname@example.org.
+If you have any questions or concerns, please feel free to contact the school.